 - John 1:45

-Philip findeth Nathanael, and saith unto him, We have found him, of whom Moses in the law, and the prophets, did write, Jesus of Nazareth, the son of Joseph. - You would find the Messiah.
-You find Jesus!
+Philip findeth Nathanael, and saith unto him, We have found him, of whom Moses in the law, and the prophets, did write, Jesus of Nazareth, the son of Joseph. - You will find the Messiah.
+You will find Jesus!

 - If you go back to John 1:17, what did Jesus bring?
 Grace and truth.
 It would be enough to be saved because we are saved by grace (Ephesians 2:8).